ziotom78/raytracing_course/tomasi-ray-tracing-09a.md

 # Usefulness of AABBs

 -   AABBs are useful only for scenes made up of many objects.
-For simple scenes, they can **slow down** the rendering.
+For simple scenes, they can introduce unnecessary overhead.

 -   They are however very useful with triangle *meshes* and complex CSG objects.